 It’s the season for homes and businesses to get into the holiday spirit by draping their buildings and trees with sparkling lights, cover your yards with whimsical animals.
 Have you ever wanted to decorate for the holidays with abandon?
 Do you wonder how much ‘that over-the-top Christmas house’ is spending?
 We have some figures to let you know just what it takes to add the lights, sparkle, and reindeer.
+These are actually from 2021 — so with the recent increases in the cost of electricity, you’re looking at even higher expenses.

 An American home fully decked out with incandescent lights and moving animals or figures might spend an extra $60 – $100 for the month of December.
 We used modest displays to calculate, but you’ll get the idea in case you’re ready to go all out!
 See how we came to that figure, by looking at some of the most popular decorations for the season: